Major League Eating: Nationwide branches

 The IFOCE maintains principal offices in New York City and operates in the United States.

 The IFOCE maintains a ranking system for competitions it has sanctioned.
 IFOCE safety measures ensure that all sanctioned matches occur in a controlled environment under the supervision of a licensed emergency medical technician and that only individuals over the age of eighteen compete.

 Mustard Yellow Belt

 The Mustard Yellow Belt is the organization's signature championship belt.
 The belt was rediscovered by IFOCE member Mike DeVito in 1993 after being lost for more than two decades in Japan.
 DeVito received the belt after winning an eating match against Japan's Orio Ito.
 The belt was restored by the Shea brothers and is now renowned in the competitive eating world.
 It was held by Takeru Kobayashi from 2001 to 2006, and then by Joey Chestnut since 2007.
 Chestnut held the Championship Belt for eight years until Matt Stonie beat him at the July Fourth Hot Dog Eating Contest in 2015.
 Chestnut reclaimed the title in 2016 and would go on to win until 2024 when he was banned from competing in that year's contest.
-He would reclaim it in 2025.
+He would reclaim it in 2025 and win it again in 2026.